ProjectPhysX/FluidX3D/README.md

    - Set the initial condition in a loop that iterates over the entire lattice by writing to `lbm.rho[n]`/`lbm.u.x[n]`/`lbm.u.y[n]`/`lbm.u.z[n]`/`lbm.flags[n]`.
    - Call `lbm.run();` to initialize and execute the setup (infinite time steps) or `lbm.run(time_steps);` to execute only a specific number of time steps.
    - As long as the `lbm` object is in scope, you can access the memory.
 As soon as it goes out of scope, all memory associated to the current simulation is freed again.
-3. When done with the setup, on Windows in Visual Studio Community select "Release" and "x64" and hit compile+run, or on Linux execute `chmod +x make.sh` and `./make.sh`; this will automatically select the fastest installed GPU(s).
+3. On Windows in Visual Studio Community select `Release` and `x64` and click compile+run, or on Linux run `chmod +x make.sh` and `./make.sh`; this will automatically select the fastest installed GPU(s).
 Alternatively, you can add the device ID(s) as command-line arguments, for example `./make.sh 2` to compile+run on device 2, or `bin/FluidX3D 1 3` to run the executable on devices 1 and 3.
 Compile time for the entire code is about 10 seconds.
 If you use `INTERACTIVE_GRAPHICS` on Linux, change to the "compile on Linux with X11" command in `make.sh`.
 4. Keyboard/mouse controls with `INTERACTIVE_GRAPHICS`/`INTERACTIVE_GRAPHICS_ASCII` enabled:
    - <kbd>P</kbd>: start/pause the simulation
    - <kbd>H</kbd>: show/hide help